mabdinur/starterprojectspring/README_FULL.md

 #### Setup SecondService spring project:

-1. Add OpenTelemetry Dependencies
+1. Ensure OpenTelemetry dependencies are included
-2. Add OpenTelemetry Configuration
+2. Ensure an OpenTelemetry Tracer is configured
-3. Add SpringBoot main class
+3. Ensure a SpringBoot main class was created by the Spring initializer
 4. Create a RestController for SecondService
 5. Start a span to wrap the SecondServiceController

-**Note: The default port for the Apache Tomcat is 8080.
-On localhost both FirstService and SecondService services will attempt to run on this port raising an error.
-To avoid this add `server.port=8081` to the application.properties in the Springboot resource directory.
-Ensure the port used corresponds to port referenced by FirstServiceController.SS_URL. **

 ```java